Raihaen/Bloom-care-TH/README.md

 ### 🚀 Bonus Objectives (stretch)

-Once the basics work, try optimizing further.
-Pick **one** or more of these:
+Once the basics work, if you still have some time, you can try optimizing further.
+Pick one or more of these:

 - **Continuity of care**: minimize the number of different caregivers assigned to the same customer across multiple days (clients prefer familiar faces!)
 - **Travel efficiency**: minimize how often caregivers switch **neighborhoods** during a single day (less travel time = better quality of life for caregivers)